-Moving companies cannot transport alcohol on the van with your household goods.
-We can make arrangements to have it shipped via air or other third party method.
-Wine/ liquor collections are subject to state taxes and rates vary by state.
+Moving companies do not transport alcohol on the van with your household goods.
+We can make arrangements to have it shipped via air or other third-party method.
+Wine or liquor collections are subject to state taxes and rates vary by state.
 Contact the state liquor control authority for complete details.

 Motorized Vehicles Including Motorcycles

-An EPA (Environmental Protection Agency) form must be completed for each motor vehicle being imported into the U.S and is required in addition to the compliance letter.
-The EPA form is not required if it is a return of a U.S. registered vehicle.
+An EPA Form 3520-1 (Environmental Protection Agency) must be completed for each motor vehicle being imported into the U.S and is required in addition to the compliance letter.
+The EPA Form 3520-1 is not required if it is a return of a U.S. registered vehicle.

-A HS7 document is required on all motor vehicles, including a return of a US registered vehicle.
-This form can be found on the NHTSA web site along with full details on vehicle importation.
+A Form HS-7 is required on all motor vehicles, including a return of a U.S. registered vehicle.
+This form can be found on the NHTSA website along with full details on vehicle importation.

-Returning US citizens/residents who have purchased a vehicle while living in Canada should be aware that duty will be charged on any automobile that was manufactured outside of the NAFTA zone.
-Duty is currently charged at the rate of 2.5% (subject to change).
+Returning U.S. citizens/residents who have purchased a vehicle while living in Canada should be aware that duty will be charged on any automobile that was manufactured outside of the NAFTA zone.

 Required Documentation—Household Goods